ad-freiburg/elevant/docs/included_linkers.md

 1. Some linkers can be incorporated into our framework without writing much code, e.g. by accessing an external linker API.
 These linkers can be used directly with Elevant's `link_benchmark_entities.py` script to generate linking results.
 The following linkers belong to this class:
+    - ReFinED
+    - REL
     - TagMe (requires an access token that can easily be obtained)
     - DBPedia Spotlight
     - Spacy (needs to be trained before usage)
     - Our baselines

-    All of these linkers are described further down in this document.
+    All of these linkers are described in this document.

 2. For some linkers, an entire code base is needed to produce linking results and this code base does not run out of the box or does not produce output in a format that can be mapped to Elevant's internal format, e.g. because